iPSCs (Master iPSCs for Neural Differentiation)

 Applied StemCell has several control iPSC-cell lines from multiple donors that are fully characterized for pluripotency, normal karyotype, and teratoma formation.
 These iPSCs have been derived using feeder-free, non-integrating reprogramming methods.
 The cell lines have also been tested and used extensively for generating CRISPR-Cas9-engineered iPSC-lines for disease modeling and drug screening purposes.

 Also available are isogenic panels of neuronal derivatives from these iPSCs (neural stem cells, dopaminergic neurons and mixed neurons, and astrocytes, that are ideal for comparative neuroscience studies, drug and toxicity screening.
-Our catalog of iPSC products also include differentiation and maintenance media and kits, to derive your own terminally differentiated cell lines from our iPSCs.
+Our catalog of iPSC products also includes differentiation and maintenance media and kits, to derive your own terminally differentiated cell lines from our iPSCs.

 Advantages in choosing ASC's control iPSC lines: